sorabh86/corejava/designpattern/11composite.md

 [<back](../DesignPattern.md)

 # Composite
+- We have a parent-child or whole-part relation between objects.
+We can composite pattern to simplify dealing with such object arrangements.
+- Goal of composite pattern is to simplify the client code by allowing it to treat the composites and leaf nodes in same way.
+- Composites will delegate the operations to its children while leaf nodes implement the functionality.
+- You have to decide which methods the base component will define.
+Adding all methods here will allow client to treat all nodes same.
+But it may force classes to implement behaviour which they don't have.
 - We have a part-whole relationship or hierarchy of objects and we want to be able to treat all objects in this hierarchy uniformly.
 - This is NOT a simple composition concept from object oriented programming but a further enhancement to that principal.
 - Think of composite pattern when dealing with tree structure of objects.